This post has been updated for 2020.

 Marketers can find tons of information around the web about what sorts of content they should promote and which formats produce the most engagement, but the problem for many social media managers is not what to post, but rather how to compile and analyze the data those posts generate.

-That’s where social media management platforms come in.
-In the end, a good social media management tool will let you build and schedule posts, but also engage with your users and listen to feeds for mentions that you can turn into leads.
+A good social media management tool will let you build and schedule posts, but also engage with your users and listen to feeds for mentions that you can turn into leads.

 Comparing Sendible vs. Hootsuite is an exercise in detail.
-These two social media management options are fairly equal in scopes and capabilities.
+These two social media management options are fairly equal in scope and capabilities.
 Both platforms come at reasonable prices for small and medium-sized businesses, as well.
 But they aren’t exactly the same.
 Let’s take a look.

 Dashboards and Reporting